saltstack/salt/doc/topics/cloud/profitbricks.rst

 solution that can be managed through a browser-based "Data Center Designer" (DCD) tool or via an easy to use API.
-A unique feature of the ProfitBricks platform is that it allows you to define your own settings for cores, memory, and disk size without being tied to a particular instance size.
+A unique feature of the ProfitBricks platform is that it allows you to define your own settings for cores, memory, and disk size without being tied to a particular server size.

 Dependencies
 ============

-* profitbricks >= 2.3.0
+* profitbricks >= 2.3.4

 Configuration
 =============